-The majority of public organisations which have adopted or are willing to implement BIM do so not only to produce Employer and Organisation Informative Requirements (EIR and OIR), but also to check the models and verify their compliance with the tendered specifications.
-The final goal is to improve the coordination activities, during the construction phase and the management and maintenance of the public asset, by having all the necessary information stored.
+The experiences collected highlighted that a large number of public organisations which have adopted or are willing to implement BIM do so not only to produce Exchange and Organizational Information Requirements1 (EIR and OIR), but also to check the models and verify their compliance with the tendered specifications.
+In this framework a primary goal refers to the improvement of the coordination activities, during the construction phase, however an additional ambition relates to the exploitation of the information stored, in order to improve the management and maintenance of the public asset.

-The lack of short-term benefits, together with a long payback period are listed as the main negative factors slowing down BIM adoption.
+The lack of short-term benefits, together with a long payback period are listed as the main negative factors slowing down BIM adoption